mikaelkaron/troopjs-learn/requirejs/readme.md

 !CODEFILE "bower.json"

-After that we can install our newly added dependency using `bower install`:
+After that we can need to our newly added dependency using `bower install`:

 ```bash
 $ bower install